Direct naar hoofdinhoud

 The origin of the idea for the UWCI comes from a study, commissioned by GIZ, to review outcomes of urban water reforms in five sub-Saharan countries in 2018.
 The study noted that the wide distribution in performance of utilities operating within the same country framework conditions could be attributed to a combination of leadership, management competence and governance at a utility level.
 Two reviews undertaken at about the same time by the World Bank and SECO showed that substantial improvements in utility performance were possible within a few years.
 Both studies proposed a set of necessary conditions for substantial performance improvements: committed and competent utility leadership able to secure political support and with sufficient management autonomy to undertake the necessary but often difficult changes required.

-Germany and the Netherlands signed a Declaration of Interest at the UN Water Conference 2023 in New York on the 23rd of March 2023 and are providing the initial funding and support for the establishment of the initiative.
+Germany and the Netherlands signed a Declaration of Interest at the UN Water Conference 2023 in New York on the 23rd of March 2023.
+Germany is providing the initial funding for the establishment of the initiative and provides support together with the Netherlands as political partner.
 Kreditanstalt für Wiederaufbau (KfW) and Gesellschaft für Internationale Zusammenarbeit GmbH (GIZ) are the main implementing partners for the German government.
 KfW and GIZ are working together with WaterWorX (WWX) and Dutch Water Operators (VEI) in a formal partnership to establish the initiative.
 The European Union (EU) will provide support through a guarantee mechanism to support infrastructure lending by the UWCI.
 Support from partner governments and development partners are welcome and discussions are underway.

 The UWCI will focus on accelerating urban water utility turnarounds in low- and middle-income countries, particularly strengthening the water and sanitation sector for underserved population groups of the global South.
 While UWCI will follow a global approach, implementation of the first phase will start in selected countries.
 In many vulnerable countries water services are threatened due to a combination of the effects of climate change, like droughts and floods, financial incapacity for investments and low performing utilities with insufficient service quality and technical inefficiencies, such as high non-revenue water.